The Importance of Service Recovery Cannot Be Overstated

 - Mail letters to patients who do not follow-up and cannot be reached by phone.
 File this documentation in the medical record.

 - Utilize the test-tracking capability through electronic health records.

-- Ensure all results of tests, consultants and referrals were reviewed and put this in writing.
+- Ensure all results of tests, consults and referrals were reviewed and put it in writing.

 - Make sure a licensed health professional responds when a patient’s question is outside the scope of office staff knowledge.

 - After the visit, send an email or text message with a secure feedback link, allowing patients to provide real-time input.

 - Send email or text reminders regarding the patients next appointment.

-- Create an email newsletter including information on improving health and answering common health questions.
+- Create an email, newsletter, or BLOG including information on improving health and answering common health questions.
 Include any relevant medical office information or changes.

-- Have office staff contact new patients to see if they were pleased with their first appointment and answer any questions, and welcome the patient to the practice.
+- Have office staff contact new patients to see if they were pleased with their first appointment, answer any questions, and welcome the patient to the practice.